-There's no surefire way to prevent Alzheimer’s.
-However, research shows there are certain lifestyle changes you can make to lower your chances of developing Alzheimer's disease.
+There's no surefire way to prevent Alzheimer’s, but research shows you can take certain steps to lower your risk.
 Here's a look at approaches for Alzheimer's prevention and the science behind them.

 Every year, more than 900,000 Americans are diagnosed with Alzheimer’s dementia.
 Only five percent of these cases are a result of a genetic form of early-onset Alzheimer’s, which is not preventable.
 For the other 95 percent of cases: Yes, it may be possible to reduce the risk of developing Alzheimer’s.
 Studies show that some percentage of Alzheimer’s cases can be prevented by healthy lifestyle changes, including dealing with treatable diseases and health conditions that are associated with dementia.
 There’s no guarantee you can prevent yourself from getting Alzheimer’s, but these lifestyle changes could help at least slow down the disease or delay its symptoms.